Proof-of-Learning with Incentive Security: Full Mechanism for Untrusted Verifiers

 \section{Full Mechanism for Untrusted Verifiers}

 In this section, we discuss the verifier's incentive and augment our design to incentivize the verifier to verify honestly.
-On a high level, we introduce \emph{safe deviations} as ``flags'' that do not affect the validity of the PoL but gain the verifier additional rewards that compensate for the verification cost, and design incentives to incentivize the verifier to find a certain number of flags for their optimal utility, so that they would indeed verify (approximately) $\alpha$ stages as supposed to.
+On a high level, we introduce \emph{safe deviations} as ``flags'' that do not affect the validity of the PoL but gain the verifier additional rewards that compensate for the verification cost, and design economic incentives to incentivize the verifier to find as many flags as possible within the $\alpha$ stages they inquire for their optimal utility, so that they would indeed verify $\alpha$ stages as supposed to.